jquinby/jekyll-now/_posts/2019-04-22-going-to-the-dead.markdown

 ---
-layout: Going to the Dead
+layout: post
-title:
+title: Going to the Dead
 ---

 Having pruned my Twitter list back to what I consider the bare essentials